Resistor52/hitc-dev/lab2.3/README.md

 # Service Mesh with Isto Lab

 ## Preparation
-* Launch an Amazon Linux EC2 instance with an instance profile that has the EKS Full Administrator premission attached.
+* Launch an Ubuntu EC2 instance with an instance profile that has the EKS Full Administrator premission attached.
 * SSH into the instance and run `ssh-keygen` to generate a SSH keypair

 ## Initial Setup